-- 13. All firms are required to submit Phase 1 information.
+14. All firms are required to submit Phase 1 information.
 The PRA will request resubmission on a regular cycle of every two years(1) or following a material change to the firm's structure or business activities.
 The PRA requires all firms to have made their first submission of Phase 1 information within fifteen months of publication of this statement.
+Supervisors of individual firms will specify the deadline for submission of Phase 1 information within that time frame.

+(1) Unless a firm is informed otherwise by the PRA.

-Supervisors of individual firms will specify the deadline for submission of Phase 1 information within that time frame. - 14.
-The PRA will review Phase 1 submissions and, in conjunction with the Bank of England, will determine a preferred resolution strategy for the firm.
+15. The PRA will review Phase 1 submissions and, in conjunction with the Bank of England, will determine a preferred resolution strategy for the firm.
 This will define the information that should be requested in Phase 2.
 Supervisory judgement will inform the breadth and depth of the information firms will be requested to provide in Phase 2 and, where possible, this will be integrated with other scheduled supervisory initiatives (eg business model analysis reviews, liquidity reviews, operational risk reviews) in order to avoid duplication of effort.
 Given the diversity of legal, financial and operational structures across firms, firms may be required to provide information beyond that which is outlined in this supervisory statement.
 The PRA will notify firms where updates are required to Phase 2 information.
 As firms move closer to resolution the PRA may ask for data to be updated.